scottrogowski/mongita/README.md

 - **Thread-safe**: (EXPERIMENTAL) Mongita avoids race conditions by isolating certain document modification operations.

 ### When NOT to use Mongita
-- **Your database has multiple clients**: Mongita is an embedded database.
+- **You need a traditional server/client relationship**: Mongita is an embedded database.
 It is not process-safe.
 When you have multiple clients, a traditional server/client database is the correct choice.
-- **You need extreme speed**: Mongita is fast enough in most cases.
-However, if database transactions are your bottleneck and you are dealing with hundreds every second, you might want to use a standard MongoDB server or SQLite.
 - **You run a lot of uncommon commands**: Mongita implements a commonly used subset of MongoDB.
 While the goal is to eventually implement most of it, it will take some time to get there.
-- **You need something battle-tested**: Mongita has limited use in the real-world thus far.
+- **You need extreme performance**: Mongita has comparable performance to MongoDB and SQLite for common operations.
+However, it's possible you'll find bottlenecks - especially with uncommon operations.

 ### Installation